coreyarch1234/brightwheel/README.md

 # Tradeoffs and Implementations if I had more time:

-It is important to note that I used the free trial versions of Mailgun and Sendgrid.
+It is important to note that I used the free trial versions of Mailgun and SendGrid.
 Currently, my implementation works fine, but emails can only be sent to the emails I used to sign up on their sites.
 This is:

-'corey.harrilal@students.makeschool.com' for Mailgun and 'harrilal@mit.edu' for Sendgrid.
+'corey.harrilal@students.makeschool.com' for Mailgun and 'harrilal@mit.edu' for SendGrid.

 Because of this, I have included a demo: